kubevirt/community/design-proposals/vm-pool.md

 * **VirtualMachine [VM]** - Refers specifically to the KubeVirt VirtualMachine API object.
 * **VirtualMachinePool [VMPool]** - KubeVirt API for scaling out/in replicas of KubeVirt VirtualMachines.
-* **VirtualMachineConfig [VMConfig]** - KubeVirt API representing a VirtualMachine spec which is referenced by a VirtualMachinePool.
 * **Scale-out and Scale-in** - Terms to describe the action of modifying the replica count of VMs within a VMPool.
 * **Detach VM** - The process of manually separating a VirtualMachine from a VirtualMachinePool.
-* **Update Strategy** - The policy used to define how a VMPool handles rolling out VMConfig updates to VMs within the pool.
+* **Update Strategy** - The policy used to define how a VMPool handles rolling out VM spec updates to VMs within the pool.
 * **Scale-In Strategy** - The policy used to define how a VMPool handles removing VMs from a pool during scale-in.

 ## User Stories